 There is no need to reiterate the danger posed to businesses by cyber-criminals around the world.
 Much has already been written about that subject, so you should already be aware of the danger.
 However, we are going to talk about another security-related matter that warrants serious concern, and that is compliance.
 Every industry has certain regulations they must follow, whether they be self-imposed by the larger industry or enforced by the law.
-Failure to remain in compliance can result in serious consequences of all sorts, so let’s discuss how you can evaluate and improve your compliance situation.
+Failure to remain in compliance can result in serious consequences of all sorts, so let’s discuss industry security standards, as well as how you can evaluate and improve your compliance situation.

 Step One: Find Your Regulating Agencies